P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Evaluation of P4-TAS

-Most \ac{TSN} scheduling approaches assume ideal switch behavior and neglect implementation-specific effects such as internal delays or jitter.
-Stüber et al.~\cite{StOs24} address this by proposing a scheduling algorithm that accounts for such inaccuracies.
-They emphasize the need to consider hardware-induced variability in TAS configurations.
-While their work focuses on scheduling-level robustness, we take a complementary approach by identifying and quantifying undocumented internal delay sources in a hardware implementation.
-These findings can support the design of more accurate and robust schedules.

-Franco \textit{et al.}~\cite{FrZa24} profile the latency behavior of the Intel Tofino\texttrademark\ ASIC.
-They analyze factors such as parsing depth and \ac{MAT} complexity.
+Prior work has identified that internal hardware delays and jitter affect TSN scheduling correctness~\cite{StOs24, EpOs25}, and some vendors partially disclose such values~\cite{sparx_1}.
+The specific sources of these delays and their individual contributions are rarely characterized.
+Franco \textit{et al.}~\cite{FrZa24} profile the processing latency behavior of the Intel Tofino\texttrademark\ ASIC.
 However, beyond processing delays, additional delay sources exist within \ac{TSN} bridges that are not typically disclosed~\cite{EpOs25}.
-We quantify several of them in our P4-TAS implementation on the Intel Tofino\texttrademark\ 2 platform.
-While the measurement results are specific to the P4-TAS implementation on the Intel Tofino\texttrademark\ 2 ASIC, the sources of those delays are also present in other hardware~\cite{EpOs25,sparx_1}.
+These delays do not directly delay user traffic, but affect \ac{TAS} control operations such as queue state changes.
+In this section, we identify and quantify such internal delay sources in our P4-TAS implementation on the Intel Tofino\texttrademark\ 2 platform.
+While the measurement results are specific to this platform, the sources of these delays are also present in other hardware~\cite{EpOs25, sparx_1}.
+These measurements characterize local timing behavior which is independent of PTP synchronization.

 First, we evaluate the accuracy of the internal traffic generator which affects the timing of period-completion frames.
 We then analyze the queue opening delay of the \ac{AFC} mechanism.
 Finally, we measure a delay introduced by the packet generator used for \ac{TAS} control frames, and give a summary of the measurements.